Below Deck: Production

 On February 21, 2017, Bravo announced that production filming for season 5 had begun.
 On July 17, 2017, it was announced that the fifth season would premiere on September 5, 2017, with Lee Rosbach, Kate Chastain, and Nico Scholly returning.
-The series was filmed in Saint Martin.
+The series was filmed in Sint Maarten.

 The sixth season premiered on October 2, 2018 and was filmed in Tahiti, French Polynesia.
 Lee Rosbach and Kate Chastain returned.
 In season 6 episode 11, Ashton Pienaar had a close brush with death when he got a tow line wrapped around his leg and was dragged into the water between the yacht My Seanna, which was underway, and the vessel's tender.
 The show's cameraman Brent Freeburg was able to save Ashton by freeing the tow line.
-If he had not completely freed the line, the tension between the vessel and the tender would have pulled it tight around Ashton's leg and severed his foot; he would have bled to death in seconds.
-Capt.
-Lee instituted strict procedures to keep this from happening again.
+If he had not completely freed the line, the tension between the vessel and the tender would have pulled it tight around Ashton's leg and severed his foot; he could have bled to death in seconds.
+Rosbach instituted strict procedures to keep this from happening again.

 In March 2019, Bravo announced a new spin-off, Below Deck Sailing Yacht.
 The show follows a crew sailing aboard the sailing yacht, Parsifal III, as they cater to charter guests in Greece.
 On December 18, 2019, it was announced that the spin-off series would premiere on February 3, 2020.

 On August 26, 2019, it was announced that the seventh season would premiere on October 7, 2019.
 Lee Rosbach, Kate Chastain, and Ashton Pienaar returned as crew members.
 The series was filmed in Phuket, Thailand.

 On September 21, 2020, it was announced that the eighth season would premiere on November 2, 2020.
 Lee Rosbach and Eddie Lucas returned.
 The series was filmed in Antigua.
-The season was curtailed after the final two charters were cancelled due to the COVID pandemic.
+The season was curtailed after the final two charters were cancelled due to the COVID-19 pandemic.

 In May 2021, Peacock ordered a new spin-off, Below Deck Down Under.
 The series followed the upstairs and downstairs of a super-yacht in Australia.
 The series premiered on March 17, 2022.

 On August 19, 2021, Bravo announced that a ninth season would premiere on October 25, 2021.
 The season again featured the yacht My Seanna, and was filmed in St. Kitts.

 On May 12, 2022, Bravo announced the renewal of Below Deck and Below Deck Mediterranean, and also announced that a new spin-off, titled Below Deck Adventure, would premiere in late 2022.

+On November 3, 2023, it was announced that the eleventh season would premiere on February 5, 2024.